westonkl/InterviewPrep/README.md

   - Post College / Current Role
   - Outside of work (how are you upskilling?)

-Career goal
-Unique fact about yourself
+Two optional additions: Career goal, a unique fact about yourself

 What do you know about ___ and why did you decide to apply here?
 What drew you to us?
 - Research company you're applying to